microsoft/onnxruntime/docs/TVM_EP.md

 * **so_folder** - as a value, you must pass the path to the directory where the files of the precompiled model are located.

+You can read more about these options in section [Configuration options](#configuration-options) above.

 ## Samples
 - [Sample notebook for ResNet50 inference with TVM EP](https://github.com/microsoft/onnxruntime/blob/master/docs/python/inference/notebooks/onnxruntime-tvm-tutorial.ipynb)